-Net sales increases of \$7.8 million in 2013 were primarily driven by increased sales in biologic vascular patches of \$2.6 million, valvulotomes of \$1.2 million, catheters of \$1.3 million, Dacron grafts of \$0.6 million, and vessel closure systems of \$0.6 million.
+Net sales increases of \$7.8 million in 2013 were primarily driven by increased sales in biologic vascular patches of \$2.6 million, valvulotomes of \$1.2 million, catheters of \$1.3 million, polyester grafts of \$0.6 million, and vessel closure systems of \$0.6 million.
 In addition, sales of newly acquired powered phlebectomy systems were \$1.3 million.
 This sales growth was partially offset by decreased sales of radiopaque tape and non-occlusive modeling catheters.
-The primary drivers of increased sales were higher average selling prices across all product lines, increases in unit sales, and increased sales of Dacron grafts previously prohibited in certain European countries.
-Our biologic vascular patches comprised 12% of our revenues in 2013 compared to 9% in 2012 and 5% in 2011.
+The primary drivers of increased sales were higher average selling prices across all product lines, increases in unit sales, and increased sales of polyester grafts previously prohibited in certain European countries.